 Out-of-home advertising is a very powerful way to not only build but also maintain your brand’s profile.
 This is important even for well-established brands like Coca-Cola who have taken to touring the UK with their “Christmas truck” each season.

 Billions of individual bus journeys are made all over the UK every year.
 That’s time spent not just embarking on Christmas shopping trips, but also pondering what gifts to buy for friends and relatives.

-Outdoor and OOH are very effective ways to get your brand’s message to consumers in the run up to Christmas.
-Remember, when renting billboard space for your brand at Christmas you need to book your ad sites well in advance to get the exact sites you want.
+Outdoor advertising is a very effective ways to get your brand’s message to consumers in the run up to Christmas.
+Remember, when renting billboard space for your brand at Christmas, you need to be prepared and book your ad sites well in advance to get the exact sites you want.
 But even if you’re looking for a last minute push, it always pays to check availability on Bubble’s platform.
 Just in case.